ubc-library-rc/intro-static-webpages/create-github-repository.md

 4
 {: .label .label-step}
-You should see a link to your website appear in the GitHub Pages section.
+After a while, you should see a link to your website appear in the GitHub Pages section.
 That link is now live.
 NOTE: You may initially receive a 404 error as the website is being built.
 {: .step}